 How to Strengthen Community Within Your Association

-Here at Fonteva, we’ve seen firsthand how organizations have used our association management platform to engage members and plan successful virtual events.
-We’ve compiled a few ideas for bringing your own members together through charity work:
+A robust association management platform can be what your association needs to help you engage members and plan successful philanthropic events.
+In this guide, we’ll cover a range of ideas for bringing your members together through charity work:

 - Challenge members to an ongoing fundraiser